 BGPlay shows a graph of the observed BGP routes.
-It allows to replay historical BGP announcements and displays route changes.
+It allows replaying historical BGP announcements and displays route changes.

 Downloadable dataset of historic BGP information from different vantage points.